ronensroussi/TimingAttack2.0/README.md

 A project for the course "Attacks on Implementations of Secure Systems".

-the assingment was as follows:
+the assignment was as follows:

      A password-checking website has been set up at the address: http://aoi.ise.bgu.ac.il